Cellulose wadding used as insulation for lost attics: why this solution?

 - Good behavior in time

-- It is a revalued waste
+- This is recycled waste

 - Easy to buy *

-The straw would have been an even more ecological insulator because its impact is zero but we have ruled out this solution because its implementation is more delicate and especially finding it locally is almost impossible (it is obviously not produced industrially).
+Straw would have been an even more ecological insulator because its impact is zero but we have ruled out this solution because its implementation is more delicate and especially finding it locally is almost impossible (it is obviously not produced industrially).